lateralblast/calico/README.md

 On Linux it uses the native tools to mount and modify the image.
 On MacOS it uses Docker to mount and modify the image.

+The script will clone the git repository for the Armbian build system if it is not already cloned.

+The general process for building an image is:

+1. Compile the image
+2. Mount the image
+3. Modify the image
+4. Unmount the image
+5. Write the image
+6. Test the image

+The script will do some sanity checks:

+- Check if the write device is a USB device

 Requirements
 ------------